 A friend loves at all times, and a brother is born for a time of adversity.

 It might seem like no big deal now, but at the time it was a huge issue.
 My life before Jesus brought consequences to my life after Jesus.
 I found myself without a driver’s license for an entire year, and I had no idea how I would manage.
 I was very independent, and I do not live in a place with the best public transportation.
-My only option was to rely on coworkers and friends and family to join together and each carry a bit of the load as I tried to make it to work and run my errands and fulfill all of my normal responsibilities.
+My only option was to rely on coworkers, friends and family to join together and each carry a bit of the load as I tried to make it to work, run my errands and fulfill all of my normal responsibilities.
 It was during that time that I encountered a surprise in my early faith.
 Certain brothers and sisters who I expected would jump at the chance to help me actually disappeared for that year, and it made me question whether I would keep them in my life after that time.

-I am sure each of us has been guilty of ignoring or minimizing what someone else is going through, and we simply have decided not to lend a hand for whatever reason.
+I am sure that each of us has been guilty of ignoring or minimizing what someone else is going through, and deciding not to lend a hand for whatever reason.
 I recall that year of need and how helpless and dependent I felt, and it reminds me that someone I know and love might be feeling that helpless right now.
 Maybe what they consider adversity is something that would not cause me to bat an eyelash, but it is a big deal to that person.
 My role already has been defined by God, and I cannot change that.
 If I am indeed a brother, I have been made for the adversity of the brethren.
-If I am to honor that role and be faithful to the one who placed me in it, then I must be there during that time of need.
+If I am to honor that role and be faithful to the One who placed me in it, then I must be there during that time of need.
 Father, show us who is struggling in the Church, and equip us to help them in their times of adversity.